Search official government public records, criminal records, court records, and background check resources for Petersburg, Kentucky.

 Elections & Voter Records

-To register to vote in Petersburg, Kentucky, residents can register online through the Kentucky State Board of Elections's website, by mail, or in person at the Boone County elections office.
+To register to vote in Petersburg, Kentucky, residents can register online through the Kentucky State Board of Elections website, by mail, or in person at the Boone County elections office.
 Kentucky requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Kentucky State Board of Elections's voter lookup tool.
-For local municipal elections in Petersburg, contact the Boone County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Kentucky State Board of Elections voter lookup tool.
+For local county and state elections (Petersburg is an unincorporated community in Boone County and does not hold municipal elections), contact the Boone County Clerk's office for schedules and ballot information.

-Property records for Petersburg, Kentucky are maintained by the Boone Property Valuation Administrator's Office and the Boone County County Clerk.
+Property records for Petersburg, Kentucky are maintained by the Boone Property Valuation Administrator's Office and the Boone County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Boone County, including parcels in Petersburg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Boone County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Boone County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Boone County offices at the county courthouse.
 The Boone County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Petersburg, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Boone County Clerk's office issues marriage licenses and maintains marriage records for Boone County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.